United Nations in popular culture: TV shows

 The organs of the United Nations are also central to some TV show plots.
 In the American TV show The West Wing (1999–2006), the United States, where the protagonists hail from, is confronted with an impending genocide in the fictional African state of Kundu.
 Canadian legal scholar Amar Khoday, noting the absence of the UN Security Council in the series, wrote that "[t]he U.N., embodied by the General Assembly, is reduced to a quivering mass of indecision and effete inaction in the face of a genocide leaving the United States as the only viable entity to respond."
 The UN secretary-general is also represented as a powerless, begging figure.
-In face of worldwide gridlock and impotence, the US decides to intervene unilaterally.
-In a similar inclusion of the UN in its plot, the American political drama House of Cards (2013–2018), in its third season, prominently features a plan bought forward by US President Frank Underwood to the Security Council to bring peace to the Israeli–Palestinian conflict through the deployment of a UN peacekeeping mission in the Jordan Valley.
+In the face of worldwide gridlock and impotence, the US decides to intervene unilaterally.
+In a similar inclusion of the UN in its plot, the third season of the American political drama House of Cards (2013–2018) prominently features a plan brought forward by US President Frank Underwood to the Security Council to bring peace to the Israeli–Palestinian conflict through the deployment of a UN peacekeeping mission in the Jordan Valley.
 The plan is opposed by Russia at the Security Council, so Underwood decides to push the issue through the General Assembly instead.
 The circumvention of the Security Council, the representation of the role of the UN secretary-general (who is implied to be in control of the peacekeeping operation), of African leadership in UN peacekeeping missions, and of the influence wielded by the US ambassador to the UN were criticized as inaccurate.
 During filming, Russia also denied a request to shoot inside Security Council chambers.

 Animation

-In the Japanese mecha anime series Mobile Suit Gundam Wing, Macross, and Neon Genesis Evangelion, the United Nations plays an important role as it is depicted "either as government or supreme commander of powerful armies".
-In The Animatrix anime, following their planned destruction at the hands of world governments, the machines found a new state in the Middle East called Zero One, and apply for UN membership, which is soundly rejected by the Security Council.
+In the Japanese mecha anime series Mobile Suit Gundam Wing (1995–1996), Macross (1982–1986), and Neon Genesis Evangelion (1995–1996), the United Nations plays an important role, being depicted "either as government or supreme commander of powerful armies".
+In The Animatrix anime, following their planned destruction at the hands of world governments, the machines found a new state in the Middle East called Zero One, and apply for UN membership, which the Security Council soundly rejects.
 Following a war that sees the machines triumph over humanity, the machines detonate a nuclear weapon at the UN headquarters, wiping out humanity's dignitaries gathered to sign a peace accord with the machines.

-Throughout the superhero cartoon series Young Justice, the Justice League is forced to deal with UN sanctions and the struggle for influence over the United Nations.
+Throughout the superhero cartoon series Young Justice (2010–2022), the Justice League is forced to deal with UN sanctions and the struggle for influence over the United Nations.
 The Justice League is also hindered by the election of nemesis Lex Luthor to the position of UN secretary-general.